gonzalo123/scp-iot-demo/README.md

 Real Time IoT in the cloud with SAP HCP, Cloud Foundry and WebSockets
 ======

 Nowadays I'm involved with a project based on SAP's Hana Cloud Platform (HCP).
-Side projects are the best way to mastering new technologies (at least for me) so I want to build something with my arduino stuff.
-HCP comes whit one IT module.
-Every cloud platforms have, in one way or another, one IoT module.
-With HCP the IoT module it's a Hana Database where we can push our IoT values and we're able to retrieve information via oData (the common way with SAP).
+Side projects are the best way to mastering new technologies (at least for me) so I want to build something with HCP and my arduino stuff.
+HCP comes whit one IoT module.
+In fact every cloud platforms have, in one way or another, one IoT module (Amazon, Azure, ...).
+With HCP the IoT module it's just a Hana Database where we can push our IoT values and we're able to retrieve information via oData (the common way in SAP).

 It's pretty straightforward to configure the IoT module with the SAP Cloud Platform Cockpit.
 Every thing can be done with a hana trial account (account.hana.ondemand.com).

 ## NodeMcu

-I'm going to use a simple circuit with my NodeMcu connected to my wifi network.
+First I'm going to use a simple circuit with my NodeMcu connected to my wifi network.
 The prototype is a potentiometer connected to the analog input.
+I normally use this this circuit because I can change the value just changing the potentiometer wheel.
+I know it's not very usefull, but we can easily change it and use a sensor (temperature, humidity, light, ...)

 ![Circuit](img/nodemcu.png "NodeMcu")

-It will send the percentage (from 0 to 100) of the position of the potentiometer to the cloud.
+It will send the percentage (from 0 to 100) of the position of the potentiometer directly to the cloud.

 ```c
 #include <ESP8266WiFi.h>